Cecilapp/statidocs/pages/docs/Introduction/1-Getting Started.md

 ## Installation

 :::important
-PHP 8.1+ is required
+PHP 8.1+ is required.
 :::

 ### Cecil

-There is differents way to install/download Cecil:
+There is differents way to install and/or download Cecil:

-CLI
+Terminal
 : `curl -LO https://cecil.app/cecil.phar`

 Homebrew